 The history here is largely speculative.
 One theory is that early Christians came to associate an egg with the Easter story: just like a hard shell contained new life, so the tomb of Jesus contained his resurrection body.
 According to another legend, an egg merchant named Simon of Cyrene was forced to put down his egg basket in order to help Jesus carry his cross to where he would be crucified.
-When Simon returned to his basket, he found that his eggs have been miraculously decorated.
+When Simon returned to his basket, he found that his eggs had been miraculously decorated.

 One thing that is certain, though, is that by the 13th century, it was customary for Christians to abstain from eating eggs during Lent, the 40 days leading to Easter.
-Of course, hens didn't abstain from laying eggs during Lent, and so by the time Easter rolled around, there might have been a surplus of eggs to sell or give away by the basketfull.
+Of course, hens didn't abstain from laying eggs during Lent, and so by the time Easter rolled around, there might have been a surplus of eggs to sell or give away by the

 The most famous example of a decorative Easter egg is the Faberge egg.
-In 1885, Tsar Alexander III commissioned a Russian jeweller named Peter Faberge to design a gold-encrusted egg as an Easter present for his wife.
+In 1885, Tsar Alexander III commissioned a Russian jeweler named Peter Faberge to design a gold-encrusted egg as an Easter present for his wife.
 Over the next 30 years, Faberge's company made 52 more eggs, 43 of which have survived.
 (Some eggs were lost or destroyed during the Bolshevik Revolution of 1917.)

-Christians also may have picked up the egg symbol from Passover - the hard-boiled egg is one of the seven symbols set out on the Seder plate.
+Christians also may have picked up the egg symbol from Passover — the hard-boiled egg is one of the seven symbols set out on the Seder plate.
 Easter and Passover, after all, are strongly connected to each other.
 According to the Gospel accounts, Jesus celebrated a Passover meal with his disciples just before the crucifixion.
-After the disciples began proclaiming Jesus' resurrection, they continued to celebrate a yearly Passover in the way Jesus had instructed them to, remembering his death and, more importantly, what his death and resurrection meant for them.
+After the disciples began proclaiming Jesus' resurrection, they continued to celebrate a yearly Passover in the way Jesus had instructed them to, remembering his death and, more importantly, what his death and resurrection meant for the world.

 And now Americans spend $2.2 billion on Easter candy